standard-for-public-code/standard-for-public-code/standards/coding-in-the-open.md

 ## What this doesn’t do

 * Make things reusable
-* Make the Codebase and the code inside it understandable to everyone
+* Make the codebase and the code inside it understandable to everyone

 ## How to test

-* Is the current version of the source published on the internet where it can be seen from outside of your organization and without the need for any form of authentication.
+* Is the current version of the source published on the internet where it can be seen from outside your organization and without the need for any form of authentication.

 ## Policy makers: what you need to do

-* Develop policies in the Open
+* Develop policies in the open
-* Prioritise Open and transparent in policies
+* Prioritise open and transparent in policies

 ## Management: what you need to do

-* Develop a culture that embraces Openness, learning and feedback
+* Develop a culture that embraces openness, learning and feedback
 * Collaborate with external vendors and freelancers through working in the open

 ## Developers and designers: what you need to do